newhinton/pihole-oled/README.md

 You can install a `systemd` service by copying the provided configuration file using the command below.
-This service will automatically run the python script mentioned in the previous section on boot:
+This service will automatically run the python script mentioned in the previous section on boot.

+If you do not use the pi-user, remember to edit the service accordingly before copying it.

 ```
 sudo cp pihole-oled.service /etc/systemd/user/